-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
-Not applicable. • How does the designated index differ from a relevant broad market index?
-Not applicable. • Where can the methodology used for the calculation of the designated index be found? www Not applicable.
-Where can I find more product specific information online?
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social • How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis? characteristics that they Not applicable. promote. • How does the designated index differ from a relevant broad market index?
+Not applicable.
+Where can the methodology used for the calculation of the designated index be found?
+Not applicable. - لينا Where can I find more product specific information online?
 More product-specific information can be found on the website: https://eu.sumitrust-am.com/funds